dianamarin93/2.-Toast-Notification/README.md

 # 2.-Toast-Notification
-This project contain: button, toast design and when we click on the button, it will show as a random message.
+This project contains: button, toast design and when we click on the button, it will show as a random message.